How can I tell if I am working with a good appraiser?

 Will my property appraise for what my loan officer indicated?

 Generally speaking, yes.
-However, it is actually against the law for an appraiser to accept an appraisal assignment based on a contingent value, thus all preliminary values provided to you by your bank are just that, preliminary.
+However, it is actually against the law for an appraiser to accept an appraisal assignment based on a contingent value; thus all preliminary values provided to you by your bank are just that, preliminary.
 In practice, loan officers typically have carefully established their own internal value estimates in great detail before your report is ordered.
 If all the information provided by you to the bank at the time the report is ordered is found to be accurate, then our findings should be similar.

 The only instance when your report could be significantly lower in value is if the square footage of the property turns out to be notably less than originally reported, if leases in place are significantly higher than what surrounding properties are leasing for, or if a construction company has provided you with a substantially inflated construction bid.
 Typically most brokers and owners know if their leases are at market and the size of their buildings so this is a very rare occurrence.